Ronald N. Tutor Sells 50,000 Shares of Tutor Perini Co. (NYSE:TPC) Stock

 Tutor Perini Co.
-(NYSE:TPC) CEO Ronald N. Tutor sold 50,000 shares of Tutor Perini stock in a transaction that occurred on Friday, September 10th.
-The shares were sold at an average price of $13.55, for a total transaction of $677,500.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+(NYSE:TPC) CEO Ronald N. Tutor sold 50,000 shares of the company’s stock in a transaction that occurred on Monday, September 13th.
+The shares were sold at an average price of $13.66, for a total value of $683,000.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

-Tutor Perini (NYSE:TPC) last issued its earnings results on Wednesday, August 4th.
-The construction company reported $0.61 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.51 by $0.10.
+Tutor Perini (NYSE:TPC) last posted its quarterly earnings results on Wednesday, August 4th.
+The construction company reported $0.61 earnings per share for the quarter, topping the consensus estimate of $0.51 by $0.10.
+The company had revenue of $1.22 billion for the quarter, compared to the consensus estimate of $1.21 billion.
 Tutor Perini had a return on equity of 7.67% and a net margin of 2.29%.
-The company had revenue of $1.22 billion for the quarter, compared to analysts’ expectations of $1.21 billion.
-As a group, research analysts expect that Tutor Perini Co. will post 2.09 earnings per share for the current year.
+As a group, equities analysts expect that Tutor Perini Co. will post 2.09 EPS for the current year.

-Separately, Zacks Investment Research cut shares of Tutor Perini from a “buy” rating to a “hold” rating in a research report on Friday, September 10th.
+Institutional investors have recently bought and sold shares of the stock.
+Captrust Financial Advisors grew its stake in shares of Tutor Perini by 315.2% in the 1st quarter.
+Captrust Financial Advisors now owns 1,416 shares of the construction company’s stock worth $27,000 after buying an additional 1,075 shares during the last quarter.
+Harel Insurance Investments & Financial Services Ltd. bought a new position in Tutor Perini in the 2nd quarter valued at approximately $58,000.
+Meeder Asset Management Inc. lifted its position in Tutor Perini by 1,231.3% in the 2nd quarter.
+Meeder Asset Management Inc. now owns 5,352 shares of the construction company’s stock valued at $74,000 after acquiring an additional 4,950 shares in the last quarter.
+Metropolitan Life Insurance Co NY lifted its position in Tutor Perini by 69,618.2% in the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 7,669 shares of the construction company’s stock valued at $106,000 after acquiring an additional 7,658 shares in the last quarter.
+Finally, Kempen Capital Management N.V. lifted its position in Tutor Perini by 33.3% in the 2nd quarter.
+Kempen Capital Management N.V. now owns 8,385 shares of the construction company’s stock valued at $116,000 after acquiring an additional 2,095 shares in the last quarter.
+Institutional investors own 67.17% of the company’s stock.

 Tutor Perini Corp. engages in the provision of construction services.
 It operates though the following business segments: Civil, Building, and Specialty Contractors.
 The Civil segment specializes in public works construction and the replacement and reconstruction of infrastructure across the major geographic regions of the United States.